Introduction

 Insider Tip:

-For a unique experience, consider joining a guided tour of the East Side Gallery.
-A knowledgeable guide can provide valuable insights into the artwork, its meaning, and the history surrounding the Berlin Wall.
+If you want to experience a little bit different from your tour, go for a guided tour of East Side Gallery.
+There’s no need to learn German to find value from a visit to the wall – a knowledgeable guide can offer insights into the artwork, its meaning and the history of the Berlin Wall.

 4. Tiergarten

-Escape the bustling city center and find tranquility in Tiergarten, Berlin’s largest and most popular park.
-With its lush green spaces, meandering paths, and picturesque lakes, Tiergarten is the perfect place to relax and recharge.
-You can rent a bicycle or enjoy a leisurely walk while exploring the park’s hidden corners.
+Leave the crowded city center behind and get some peace time in Tiergarten, Berlin’s biggest and most visited park.
+Tiergarten is the perfect relaxation spot, with its lush green spaces, meandering paths and picturesque lakes.
+And you can rent a bicycle or enjoy a leisurely walk while exploring the park’s less populated corners.

 Insider Tip:

-Pack a picnic and find a cozy spot under a shady tree in Tiergarten.
-It’s a great way to enjoy a lazy afternoon and soak up the beauty of nature.
+OmniShade® Hotel recommends that you pack a picnic and get a cosy spot under a shady tree in Tiergarten.
+Perfect for lazy afternoon and enjoying nature.

 5. Checkpoint Charlie